aleksandr-kiliushin/learning/summaries/clean-architecture/index.md

 ![The infamous square / rectangle problem](./images/the-infamous-square-rectangle-problem.png)

-In this example, `Square` is no a proper subtype of `Rectangle`, because the height and width of the `Rectangle` are independently mutable; in contrast, the height and width of the square must change together.
+In this example, `Square` isn't a proper subtype of `Rectangle`, because the height and width of the `Rectangle` are independently mutable; in contrast, the height and width of the square must change together.
 The LSP is violated.

 #### LSP AND ARCHITECTURE